Sm0k367/story-board/README.md

 > **Revolutionize storyboarding and video creation with open-source AI copilots and Groq LLMs, not corporate overlords.**

+---

 ## 🚀 What is StoryBoard?

-*StoryBoard* is a modular API: turn a prompt into a story, powered by Groq’s blazing-fast LLMs and ready for your own media pipeline.
+*StoryBoard* isn’t just a chatbot—it’s a set of composable, code-powered endpoints built for turning prompts into cinematic boards or stories using the power of Groq’s LLMs, plus your own creative media pipeline.

 ---